SofieStenberg/ToDoList/README.md

 - Delete all entries by clicking the button `Delete All`
 - Delete all entries that are marked as finished by clicking the button `Delete completed items`
 - Open a new file
-- Save the current file to the current directory
+- Save the list to a text file to the current directory
-- Open a saved
+- Open a previously saved file
 - Rename the file

 ![](./screenshots/ToDoApplication.png)